Cekindo Business International is now InCorp Indonesia. Learn more.

 Especially for those who visit Indonesia for a diplomatic purpose, it is a must to have a service visa.
-It is directly handled by the Indonesian government department who hire you.
+It is directly handled by the Indonesian government department that hires you.
 Private agents cannot handle this type of visa.

-Make a proper research and go to the nearby Indonesian Embassy or Consulate to ask for any requirements to work in Indonesia.
+Make proper research and go to the nearby Indonesian Embassy or Consulate to ask for any requirements to work in Indonesia.
 At least, you must apply for the right visa.
 Then, let the sponsor company help you to provide the necessary documents to legally work in Indonesia.
 There are also Indonesian consultant agencies that are ready to help you deal with all the overwhelming bureaucracy in Indonesia.

 If you wish to stay and work in Indonesia for a period of time, you need to know that it is a must for you to have an ITAS (Semi-permanent stay permit).
 However, to be eligible to apply for this special permit, your passport must meet these criteria: